lorenzogiudici5/dotnet-api-docs.it-it/includes/migration-guide/runtime/networking/systemnetpeertopeercollaboration-unavailable-on-windows-8.md

-### <a name="systemnetpeertopeercollaboration-unavailable-on-windows-8"></a>System.Net.PeerToPeer.Collaboration unavailable on Windows 8
+### <a name="systemnetpeertopeercollaboration-unavailable-on-windows-8"></a>System.Net.PeerToPeer.Collaboration non disponibile in Windows 8

 |   |   |
 |---|---|